 GeneCards Summary for CHAF1B Gene

 CHAF1B (Chromatin Assembly Factor 1, Subunit B (P60)) is a Protein Coding gene.
-GO annotations related to this gene include chromatin binding and histone binding.
+GO annotations related to this gene include chromatin binding and unfolded protein binding.

 UniProtKB/Swiss-Prot for CHAF1B Gene